Before starting with CLion, check this Quick Start Guide.

 Open an existing project

-To start working with an existing CMake project in CLion, locate the root CMakeLists.txt file, CMakeCache.txt file or CMake generation directory (the last two options work only for Makefiles generator).
+- For CMake project: locate the root CMakeLists.txt file, CMakeCache.txt file or CMake generation directory (the last two options work only for Makefiles generator).

 Add new files